Berlin Brigade: U.S. Army Flag Tours 'Show the Flag'

+Desert Storm

 Individual members of the brigade with Intelligence specialties from 766th Military Intelligence Detachment & Field Station Berlin, deployed to Operations Desert Shield and Desert Storm in 1990–1991, filling shortfalls for other units in USAREUR.
 Members of the 42nd Engineer deployed as truck drivers for trucks donated from other countries to support force transportation requirements.
 Other soldiers from throughout the brigade also applied for transfer and back-filled several USAREUR units deploying to Saudi Arabia.

 With the end of the Cold War and the drawdown of forces in Western Europe, the brigade began a drawdown in late 1990, with the inactivation of 4th Battalion, 502nd Infantry Regiment.
 In early 1991, elements of the Combat Support Battalion were inactivated, such as the 43rd Chemical Detachment and personnel consolidated.
-Echo Battery/320th Field Artillery swapped its M-109A3 (155mmm) self-propelled guns for M-102 (105mm) howitzers.
+Echo Battery/320th Field Artillery swapped its M-109A3 (155 mm) self-propelled guns for M-102 (105 mm) howitzers.
 The intent was to make the brigade lighter and easier to respond to a spectrum of operations.
-In the Spring of 1992, the M-1 Abrams tanks of 6th Battalion, 40th Armor were rail headed out of Berlin, battalion inactivated thus Turner Barracks ceased functions and remained so until it was demolished in the late 1990's being replaced by an apartment complex.
+In the spring of 1992, the M-1 Abrams tanks of 6th Battalion, 40th Armor, were rail headed out of Berlin, battalion inactivated thus Turner Barracks ceased functions and remained so until it was demolished in the late 1990s, being replaced by an apartment complex.

 The first Berlin Brigade units to take part in an out-of-theater operation were the command-and-staff element of Headquarters and Headquarters Company (HHC), as well as Company B, 6th Battalion, 502nd Infantry and the 42d Engineer Company.
 These units were later joined by the members of the 42d AG Unit (Postal).
 These units served in Operation Provide Comfort II, a relief and protection mission for Iraqi Kurds.
 They served with a multinational "Allied Ground Combat Force" that also included British, French, Italian, Dutch, and Turkish infantry companies.
 Based in Silopi, Turkey, near the Iraqi border, from July to October 1991, these ground forces were soon withdrawn to avoid entanglement in the local Turkish-PKK conflict and because it was decided that the US Air Force presence at Incirlik constituted an adequate deterrent to Iraqi attempts at encroaching on the Kurdish autonomous zone.
 Soldiers of this task force were authorized to wear the Berlin Brigade shoulder sleeve insignia as a combat patch on the right shoulder of their uniform, the first and only time elements of the Berlin Brigade were authorized to do so.

 Elements of the Berlin Brigade were the first combat units selected to deploy as a member of the United Nations Protectionary Forces (UNPROFOR) to Macedonia in July 1993; later to be renamed Task Force Able Sentry.

-The Brigade was awarded the Army Superior Unit Award for the period of 30 Sep 93 - 15 May 94, under General Order 1994-27.
+The Brigade was awarded the Superior Unit Award for the period of 30 Sep.
+93 - 15 May 94, under General Order 1994-27.